Judge closes Day Two of Aaron Hernandez murder trial with a warning

-The judge has blocked any mention that Hernandez was indicted in connection with two other killings in Boston.
+The judge has also blocked any mention that Hernandez has been indicted in connection with two other killings in Boston.
 Hernandez pleaded not guilty in the shooting deaths of Ernesto Abreu and Safiro Furtado outside a bar in Boston in 2012.
-A trial date hasn't been set.
+A trial date hasn’t been set.

 CNN’s Susan Candiotti and Laura Dolan contributed to this report.